christianabbet/DnR/README.md

-# Divide-and-Rule: Self-Supervised Learning for
+# Divide-and-Rule: Self-Supervised Learning for Survival Analysis in Colorectal Cancer

-Survival Analysis in Colorectal Cance
+Pytorch implementation of Divide-and-Rule ([DnR](https://arxiv.org/abs/2007.03292)) paper.

 With the long-term rapid increase in incidences of colorectal cancer (CRC), there is an urgent clinical need to improve risk strati-